AntczakEI/app-ads/_posts/2026-03-14-rest-day-vs-active-recovery.md

 If your legs feel dead, recovery should make them feel better, not prove how tough you are.

+## What a good rest day can include

+A proper rest day can still look healthy and useful.

+For example:

+- normal walking
+- good meals
+- enough fluids
+- more sleep
+- an early night
+- easy mobility if it feels good
+- less screen time late at night
+- no hard training

+A lot of recovery is boring.
+That is normal.

+It still works.

+For sleep specifically, read [Sleep After Training: How to Recover Faster and Perform Better](/recovery/sleep-after-training-how-to-recover-faster-and-perform-better/).

+## What a good active recovery day can include

+A simple active recovery day could be:

+- 20 to 40 minutes walking
+- 10 minutes light mobility
+- extra fluids
+- normal meals
+- no hard training later because you feel good now

+That last point matters.
+Do not ruin a good recovery day by turning it into a double day.

+For a deeper breakdown of recovery-day options, read [What Counts as Active Recovery?
+15 Low-Stress Options for Fighters and Gym Training](/recovery/what-counts-as-active-recovery/).

 ## Can you do active recovery every rest day?

 You can, but you do not have to.